Metro-Goldwyn-Mayer: 1930s

+In animation, MGM purchased the rights in 1930 to distribute a series of cartoons that starred a character named Flip the Frog, produced by Ub Iwerks.
+The first cartoon in this series (titled Fiddlesticks) was the first sound cartoon to be produced in two-color Technicolor.
+In 1933, Ub Iwerks canceled the unsuccessful Flip the Frog series and MGM began to distribute its second series of cartoons, starring a character named Willie Whopper, that was also produced by Iwerks.
+In 1934, after Iwerks' distribution contract expired, MGM contracted Iwerks' former colleagues Hugh Harman and Rudolf Ising to produce a new series of color cartoons, after they had broken ties with Leon Schlesinger and Warner Bros.
+Pictures and brought with them their popular Looney Tunes character, Bosko.
+The resulting series, Happy Harmonies, and in many ways resembled the Looney Tunes sister series, Merrie Melodies.
+The Happy Harmonies regularly ran over budget, and MGM dismissed Harman and Ising in 1937 to start its own animation studio.
+After initial struggles with a series of The Captain and the Kids cartoons, producer Fred Quimby was forced to rehire Harman and Ising in 1939, and Ising created the studio's first successful animated character, Barney Bear.

 Bert Lahr, Judy Garland, Ray Bolger and Jack Haley in The Wizard of Oz (1939), which since its release became one of MGM's most iconic and beloved films.

 In 1937, Mayer hired Mervyn LeRoy, a former Warner Bros. producer/director as MGM's top producer and Thalberg's replacement.
 LeRoy convinced Mayer to acquire the film rights to the popular children's book The Wonderful Wizard of Oz; MGM purchased the rights from Samuel Goldwyn for $75,000 in 1938.

 MGM's hits in 1939 included The Wizard of Oz; Ninotchka, starring Greta Garbo; The Women, starring Joan Crawford and Norma Shearer; and Gone with the Wind, starring Vivien Leigh as Scarlett O'Hara and Clark Gable as Rhett Butler.
 Although Gone With the Wind was produced by Selznick International Pictures, the film was distributed by MGM as part of a deal for producer David O. Selznick, Mayer's son-in-law, to obtain the services of Gable as well as financial assistance necessary for Selznick to complete the film.
 After Selznick International foundered in 1944, MGM acquired the full rights to Gone With the Wind.
 While The Wizard of Oz was a critical hit, the production costs for the film were so expensive it took 20 years before it turned a profit.